12 Top-Rated Tourist Attractions in Portsmouth

-The foundation stone of Portsmouth Cathedral, formally known as the Cathedral Church of St Thomas of Canterbury, was laid in 1185.
+The foundation stone of Portsmouth Cathedral, formally known as the Cathedral Church of St. Thomas of Canterbury, was laid in 1185.
 The chancel and transepts date from Norman times, while the choir is in the late style of Sir Christopher Wren.
-The south side aisle of the choir is dedicated to the Royal Navy and includes mementos of the Mary Rose and Nelson's Victory.
-Also of interest is the Mother and Child by Andrea della Robbia.
+A highlight is the south side aisle of the choir, dedicated to the Royal Navy and including mementos of the Mary Rose and Nelson's HMS Victory.

 8 Charles Dickens' Birthplace Museum

-The Charles Dickens' Birthplace Museum consists of the house where the great novelist was born in 1812, as well as Regency furniture belonging to his family.
-Among the memorabilia are manuscripts, copies of his novels and his deathbed, brought here from his home in Gads Hill, Kent.
+The Charles Dickens' Birthplace Museum consists of the house where the great novelist was born in 1812, as well as many fine examples of Regency furniture that once belonged to his family.
+Among the memorabilia are manuscripts, copies of his novels, and his deathbed, brought here from his home in Gad's Hill Place, Kent.
 Guided walking tours of Dickens' favorite haunts are available, as are readings of his work.

 10 D-Day Museum